Housing market chills as mortgage rates, prices scare buyers

 The Associated Press

-The rate on a 30-year mortgage averaged around 5.51% last week, according to mortgage buyer Freddie Mac; a year ago it was close to 2.88%.
+The rate on a 30-year mortgage averaged around 5.54% this week, according to mortgage buyer Freddie Mac; a year ago it was close to 2.78%.
 The increase in rates is leaving buyers with some unwelcome options: pay hundreds of dollars more for a mortgage, buy a smaller home or choose to live in a less desirable neighborhood, or drop out of the market, at least until rates come down.

-All signals point toward the Federal Reserve continuing to raise interest rates to combat inflation, promising little relief for potential buyers at least for the rest of the year.
+All signals point toward the Fed continuing to raise interest rates, promising little relief for potential buyers at least for the rest of the year.

-Kyle Tomcak, 39, was in the market for a home priced around $450,000 to support his in-laws.
-Tomcak and his wife bid on every house they toured, regardless of whether they fell in love with the home or not.

-Tomcak, a project manager for a commercial painting company from Aurora, Colorado, said his search became increasingly dispiriting as he not only lost out to investors fronting cash offers $100,000 over asking price but as mortgage rates started to balloon.

 Data provided to The Associated Press by the real estate data company Redfin shows how much home a buyer could get with a $2,000 a month mortgage payment.
 In Providence, Rhode Island, for example an average buyer a year ago could have purchased a roughly 4,900-square-foot home for that size mortgage payment.
 Now that amount only gets a buyer a 2,200 square foot home.